How Does Alcohol Affect the Brain?

 The exact timeline for the brain’s recovery from alcohol will vary based on the individual.
 Once alcohol use has been stopped, the first significant change in the brain involves readjusting the sensitivity of brain receptors.
 This will take roughly seven to 10 days, and physical withdrawal symptoms will occur during this time.

 If Wernicke-Korsakoff syndrome is present, symptoms may begin to improve within a few weeks of stopping alcohol and taking thiamine.
-However, it may take four to nine weeks to see full improvement of the symptoms.
+However, it may take four to nine weeks18 to see full improvement of the symptoms.
 If Wernicke-Korsakoff syndrome has advanced from Wernicke encephalopathy to Korsakoff syndrome, the symptoms will be permanent and will never go away.

-Brain shrinkage from alcohol use may begin to resolve within six weeks of stopping alcohol.
+Brain shrinkage from alcohol use may begin to resolve within six weeks16 of stopping alcohol.
 It may take several months for the brain to get as close to its normal size as it can, and it may or may not actually return to its original size.

 Begin The Recovery Process in New Jersey